Asterics2020-Obelics/School2018/README.md

 ## Windows <a name="windows"></a>

-Instruction for Windows can be found [here](https://www.continuum.io/downloads#windows) for the installation of Anaconda ([local copy](https://lapp-owncloud.in2p3.fr/index.php/s/HtYGL5G7TAe0nok)).
+Instruction for Windows can be found [here](https://www.continuum.io/downloads#windows) for the installation of Anaconda.
 Once installed, you can run `Anaconda navigator`.
 To run Jupyter, on the main page of the Anaconda navigator, click on `Launch` on the Jupyter notebook box.
 This will open your favorite browser.
 From there, you can either load a notebook (e.g. from the Git folder) or create a new notebook by clicking `new -> Python 3`.

 You can also install a Git tool for Windows: [Git for Windows](https://git-for-windows.github.io/).
 Launch `Git GUI` or `Git bash` to get started.